He Urunga Tū

 He Urunga Tū – An Entrance to Engagement framework contains five key phases:

 - Hongi/Kai Ngātahi

 Each phase links to the RTLB Practice Sequence stages.
-The He Urunga Tū framework uses the analogy of pōwhiri to illustrate that RTLB work in kura is always by invitation to support the ākonga, kaiako and kura.
+The He Urunga Tū framework uses the analogy of pōwhiri to illustrate that RTLB work in kura to support the ākonga, kaiako and kura by invitation.